-- 2. The City and KEAC members prepared a Recommended Fox Control Program for the City of Kalamunda working group report shown as Attachment 1 which was presented to the KEAC. - 3.
-At a meeting of 7 February 2019 KEAC recommended Council: - 1. continue with a comprehensive fox control program; - 2. not exclude the use of soft jawed foot hold traps; - 3. apply other approved methods where site specific conditions allow; - 4. employ a comprehensive community engagement program; - 5. implement a three-phased long-term strategy for fox control; and - 6. ensure effectiveness of the program with rigorous monitoring, data collection, analysis and review.
+- 2. City officers and some KEAC members prepared a Recommended Fox Control Program for the City of Kalamunda working group report shown as Attachment 1 which was presented to the KEAC. - 3.
+KEAC recommended at their meeting of the 7 February 2019 for Council to: - 1. continue with a comprehensive fox control program; - 2. not exclude the use of soft jawed foot hold traps; - 3. apply other approved methods where site specific conditions allow; - 4. employ a comprehensive community engagement program; - 5. implement a three-phased long-term strategy for fox control; and - 6. ensure effectiveness of the program with rigorous monitoring, data collection, analysis and review.